 In the normal course of business, the Company or its subsidiaries are named as defendants in lawsuits in which claims are asserted against the Company.
-In addition, the Company assumed certain legal proceedings in connection with the acquisition of First Data primarily associated with its merchant acquiring business and a tax matter.
-In the third quarter of 2021, the Company resolved a matter, for which the Company had previously accrued, with a class of merchants related to alleged violations by an independent sales organization resulting in a payment of \$28 million.
+In addition, the Company assumed certain legal proceedings in connection with the acquisition of First Data primarily associated with its merchant business including claims related to alleged processing errors and a tax matter.
 In the second quarter of 2020, the Company resolved a matter with the Federal Trade Commission related to a U.S.-based wholesale independent sales organization resulting in a payment of \$40 million, for which the Company previously had accrued.
-The Company maintained reserves of \$15 million and \$32 million at September 30, 2021 and December 31, 2020, respectively, related to its various legal proceedings, primarily associated with the Company's merchant acquiring business as described above.
+The Company maintained reserves of \$43 million and \$32 million at June 30, 2021 and December 31, 2020, respectively, related to its various legal proceedings, primarily associated with the Company's merchant business as described above.
 The Company's estimate of the possible range of exposure for various litigation matters in excess of amounts accrued is \$0 million to approximately \$65 million.
 In the opinion of management, the liabilities, if any, which may ultimately result from such lawsuits are not expected to have a material adverse effect on the Company's consolidated financial statements.